UPCOMING: Friday September 28, 2018

 Rethinking East and Southeast Asia in the New Global Economy

-Based on his recent book with Cornell University Press, Strategic Coupling, Dr. Henry Wai-chung Yeung, National University of Singapore will examine economic development and state-firm relations in East and Southeast Asia, focusing on the region's emerging role in the new global economy.
-Much of the earlier social science literature on the political economy of industrial transformation has emphasized the role of the developmental state in picking selected domestic firms as “national champions” and in promoting their rapid growth through sectoral industrial policy.
-Drawing upon my empirical research on South Korea, Taiwan, and Singapore, I argue that production network-level dynamics and firm-specific initiatives are more critical to the successful industrial transformation of these Asian economies in the contemporary era.
+Based on his recent book with Cornell University Press, Strategic Coupling, Dr. Henry Wai-chung Yeung, National University of Singapore argued that state-firm relations in East and Southeast Asia have evolved beyond the developmental state model, and that production network-level dynamics and firm-specific initiatives are more critical to the successful industrial transformation of these Asian economies in the contemporary era.
 This key mechanism of strategic coupling with global production networks offers a dynamic conception of state-firm relations in the changing context of global economic governance in East and Southeast Asia.

 Henry Wai-chung Yeung is Distinguished Professor (and Professor of Economic Geography since 2005) and Acting Head at the Department of Geography, National University of Singapore, Co-Director of the Global Production Networks Centre (GPN@NUS), and Director of the JY Pillay Comparative Asia Research Centre in the NUS Global Asia Institute.
 He is Principal Investigator of a S$4.95 million strategic grant awarded by the National University of Singapore to establish the GPN@NUS Centre.
 He is a leading social scientist specializing in theories and the geography of transnational corporations, global production networks and global value chains, East and Southeast Asian firms and developmental states in the global economy.